anhida/RIR-Extract/README.md

 ## How To run script

+### Extract RIR

 For Extract RIR, you need:
-- original sweep
+-measurement sweep
-- inverted sweep
+-inverted sweep

 Then you can run shell command: